Syrian Arab Republic travel guide

 The Foreign and Commonwealth Office (FCO) advise against all travel to Syria.
 British nationals in Syria should leave by any practical means.
 The UK has suspended all services of the British Embassy in Damascus and all diplomatic staff have been withdrawn from Syria.
 The FCO is not able to provide consular services.

 The situation remains extremely volatile and dangerous.
-There’s widespread fighting throughout Syria, including in Damascus and its suburbs.
+There’s widespread fighting throughout Syria, including around Damascus and its suburbs.
 Full scale military operations involving the use of small arms, tanks, artillery and aircraft are ongoing.
-The most recent estimates suggest that over 470,000 people have been killed in the Syria conflict, including over 55,000 children.
+Estimates suggest that over 470,000 people have been killed in the Syria conflict, including over 55,000 children.

-The Syrian regime no longer exercises control of large parts of Syria, notably in the north, south and east of the country.
-Areas of eastern Syria are under the effective control of Daesh (formerly referred to as ISIL), which is fiercely hostile to the United Kingdom.
+The Syrian regime does not exercise control of large parts of Syria, notably in the north, south and east of the country.
+Some areas of eastern Syria remain under the effective control of Daesh (formerly referred to as ISIL), which is fiercely hostile to the United Kingdom.

 A number of chemical weapons attacks have taken place across Syria.
-The UN’s Joint Investigative Mechanism confirmed that the regime used toxic chemical weapons in Syria on 3 occasions during 2014 and 2015 and that Daesh used sulphur mustard in Marea in 2015.
-On 4 April, a Syrian regime chemical weapons attack in Khan Sheikhoun killed more than 80 people and injured 293.
+The OPCW - UN Joint Investigative Mechanism (JIM) confirmed that the regime used chemical weapons in Syria on 3 occasions during 2014 and 2015 and that Daesh used sulphur mustard in Marea in 2015.
+The JIM also concluded on 26 October 2017 that the Syrian regime used sarin nerve agent against the people of Khan Sheikhoun (April 2017) and that Daesh had carried out a sulphur mustard attack on Um Hosh in northern Aleppo region (September 2017).

 Fighting has caused the temporary suspension of commercial flights, closed roads, impeded access to land border crossing points and led to the closure of some border crossings.